 |What is the next homily by Father Hanly in this Liturgical Cycle? ||2nd Sunday of Lent, Year A|

-Information about Father Hanly’s homily for 1st Sunday of Lent, Year A
+Information about Father Hanly’s homilies for 1st Sunday of Lent, Year A

 All Rights Reserved.

 Father Hanly's sermon for 1st Sunday of Lent, Year A, "Lent – An Invitation to Joy" was delivered on 13th March 2011.
+Father Hanly's sermon for 1st Sunday of Lent, Year A, "The Season of Lent" was delivered on 9th March 2014.
 It is sometimes hard to accurately transcribe Father Hanly's reflections, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.

 We hope that Father Hanly’s homilies, always kind, always wise, always full of love, will restore you to peace and harmony through a new understanding of what is important in this world.
 We believe these homilies are inspiring for everyone, not only for Roman Catholics or other Christians.